Quality selection articles

-The conclusion is that unfortunately…there is no conclusion!
+The conclusion is that unfortunately… there is no conclusion!
 Philosophers have not agreed on the source of ethics and neither have people.
 Even though the notions of good and bad are so close to us, they are still the hardest to define… And that is why perhaps the extensive analysis of the matter draws us more and more away from the source of ethics.
 There are many reasons for a person to do good to his fellow humans.
-Only one thing is certain: self-knowledge is a good starting point to begin with.
-And if someone wants to start dealing with philosophy, ethics is the best place to initialize his inquiry, since ethics was and still is the most important subject for our everyday lives.
+And only through self-knowledge can someone begin understanding why someone might want to be good instead of evil.
+If someone wants to start dealing with philosophy, ethics is the best place to initialize his inquiry, since ethics was and still is the most important subject for our everyday lives.
 The great metaphysical questions of humankind can wait… Or perhaps these are the great metaphysical questions…

 - Dictionary of Philosophy, Dagobert D. Runes, 1942, New York, USA

 - Aristotle’s Ethics [Stanford Encyclopedia of Philosophy]